Evaluating Xience and left ventricular function in PCI on occLusiOns afteR STEMI - EXPLORE

-Routine CTO-PCI performed within 1 week of PPCI for STEMI does not result in improved LV function or clinical outcomes over 4 months of follow-up.
+The EXPLORE trial showed that routine CTO-PCI performed within 1 week of PPCI for STEMI does not result in improved LV function or clinical outcomes over 4 months of follow-up.

 The goal of the trial was to assess the safety and efficacy of staged chronic total occlusion (CTO)-percutaneous coronary intervention (PCI) in improving left ventricular (LV) function in patients undergoing primary PCI (PPCI) for ST-segment elevation myocardial infarction (STEMI).

 Patients with STEMI treated with PPCI and with evidence of noninfarct artery CTO were randomized to CTO-PCI within 7 days (n = 150) or conservative management (n = 154).

 - Duration of follow-up: 4 months

 - Concurrent CTO in a non–infarct-related artery was found during successful PPCI for STEMI

 - Hemodynamic instability persisting for >48 hours after PPCI